intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

    progressed through standards or been deployed, in part because of the issues discussed earlier in this document.

+* Rigorous data privacy regimes generally deal with more issues than merely whether some information is shared with another party or not.
+For instance, there may be practices and rules regarding how long information is stored, what purpose it may be used for, even for situations where some information is shared.
+Some aspects of may also be applicable to the kind of information sharing discussed in this document.

 # Acknowledgments

 The authors would like to thank everyone at the IETF, the IAB, and our